Affiliate marketing is one of the oldest forms of marketing that witnessed the dawn of the World Wide Web back in mid 1990s.

 Unfortunately there is no way of predicting in advance if and when you may get in such trouble.
 Last but not least, publishers don’t have a way of knowing for sure if website visitors or app users they send to advertisers have actually completed actions that advertisers claim they did.
 The bottom line is – it’s the most lucrative but highly unpredictable.

 What affiliate payment method is the best?

-This question can easily be rated on top of all abovementioned questions – at the end of the day models, types of offers and such wouldn’t matter if you don’t have a reliable channel to get your hard earned affiliate revenue.
-According to the recent stats, 41% of affiliates have abandoned an affiliate network because of their payments weren’t paid on time or at all.
+This question can easily be rated on top of all above-mentioned questions – at the end of the day models, types of offers and such wouldn’t matter if you don’t have a reliable channel to get your hard earned affiliate revenue.
+According to a 2015 research data, 41% of affiliates have abandoned an affiliate network because of their payments weren’t paid on time or at all.
 More than 65% of affiliates have explicitly stated that they would stop working with an affiliate network because of repeated payment issues.